jaimeluc/prueba-inditex/README.md

 I have developed **integration tests**, they are in the class [PriceAPITests.java](./src/test/java/com/jaimelucas/inditex/prices/infrastructure/inputadapter/http/PriceAPITests.java), for this I have used JUnit and MockMvc.

-I have also included **unit tests**, they are included in the class [PriceDoamainTest.java](./src/test/java/com/jaimelucas/inditex/prices/domain/PriceDomainTest.java)
+I have also included **unit tests**, they are included in the class [PriceDomainTest.java](./src/test/java/com/jaimelucas/inditex/prices/domain/PriceDomainTest.java)

 To run the tests we can use the following command:
 ```
 mvn test
 ```

+**Coverage** reached 85% of the lines of code.

 ## Releases
 * Version 1.0.0 - Initial Release.
 Released August 28, 2024